GoknurK/Movie_Studio/README.md

 ## For More Information

-Please visit our full analysis in our [Jupyter Notebook](film_analysis.ipynb), [Slide Presentation](presentation.pdf) and [Tableau Dashboard link](https://public.tableau.com/app/profile/harshitha.thota/viz/MovieStudioAnalysis/Dashboard)
+Please visit our full analysis in our [Jupyter Notebook](film_analysis.ipynb), [Slide Presentation](presentation.pdf), [Tableau Dashboard link](https://public.tableau.com/app/profile/harshitha.thota/viz/MovieStudioAnalysis/Dashboard) and watch our [Live Project Presentation](https://youtu.be/q1_d9o2uLHM?si=X-vRID8urU6vluAl&t=1337).

 ## Repository Structure

 You are currently in the README.md file.
 The 'film_analysis.ipynb' file contains the jupyter notebook of the explaratory analysis of the given data that provides step-by-step guide to how we came to our conclusion. 'images' file contains the images used in this file.
 The images were taken from the internet.

 ```
 ├── data                                  <- Data file used in this project
 ├── images                                <- Images and Graphs used in this project obtained from external and internal source
 ├── .gitignore                            <- Contains list of files to be ignored from GitHub
-├── presentation.pdf   <- Slide Presentation of the project
+├── film_analysis_presentation.pdf        <- Slide Presentation of the project
 ├── README.md                             <- Contains README file to be reviewed
 └── film_analysis.ipynb                   <- Jupyter notebook of the project containing codes and analysis
 ```